How to Track Goalie Statistics: GAA, SV%, and Advanced Metrics

 The One Thing Scorekeepers Get Wrong

 Empty-net goals against the goalie.
-I've seen this exact conversation at least once every season for fifteen years: a goalie gets pulled for an extra attacker, the opposing team scores into the open net, and somehow that goal ends up on the goalie's record.
+This conversation comes up at least once every HAHL season: a goalie gets pulled for an extra attacker, the opposing team scores into the open net, and somehow that goal ends up on the goalie's record.

 Do not do this.
 The goalie was on the bench.
 A phantom counting an empty-net goal against a specific tender is one of those errors that seems minor but absolutely gets flagged by your goalies, who are paying attention to these numbers more than you think.